What is a home appraisal? Everything you need to know

 - Condition of appliances

-The appraiser may also take into consideration whether there is any rental income or fees associated with the property, such as homeowners association fees, as well as the cost to build a similar home from the ground up.
+The appraiser might also take into consideration whether there is any rental income or fees associated with the property, such as homeowners association fees, as well as the cost to build a similar home from the ground up.

 How an appraisal determines a home’s value

-Appraisals are based on a lot of factors, some of which are out of anyone’s control.
+As the above list shows, appraisals are based on a lot of factors, some of which are out of anyone’s control.
 For example, if a neighborhood has a lot of distressed home sales, that tends to lower the value of other nearby homes.
 Generally, the location, age, size and condition of a home, the amenities, any improvements and comps are key factors the appraiser uses to determine fair market value.

 Online home appraisal: Accuracy vs. convenience